Interim Chairperson: Lars E. Olson, Ph.D.

 Introduction to health care technology assessment methods for hospital systems and medical businesses encompassing technical, clinical, and business elements.
 Topics include: clinical results analysis, gold standard comparison, Bland-Altman analysis, sensitivity/specificity analysis, and business trade-off analysis.
 Extensively uses case studies of present and developing medical technologies as examples of applied assessment methodologies.

 HCTM 6500.
 Management of Medical Product Development.
 2 cr. hrs.

 Presents requirements for the design, development, and commercialization of new medical devices with an emphasis on management of the product development process.
 Topics include: formation and management of effective teams, creating an environment conducive to creativity and innovation, managing the R&D/Marketing and R&D/Manufacturing interfaces, motivation of technical personnel, and others.

-Making the Transition from Engineer to Manager.
-Includes oral presentation skills, effective interviewing for managers, conducting performance appraisals, effective meetings and decision making/problem solving in groups, management and leadership of technical personnel, fundamentals of managing people, and conflict management.
+Focuses on the transition from engineer to manager.
+Includes communication skills, effective interviewing for managers, conducting performance appraisals, facilitating effective meetings and decision making/problem solving in groups, management and leadership of technical personnel, team building and conflict management.
 S/U grade assessment.

 HCTM 6946.
 Medical College of Wisconsin/HCTM-Joint Degree.
 1-3 cr. hrs.